MixinNetwork/mvm.dev/src/bridge/intro.md

 # Introduction

-Bridge is the Cross-Chain Bridge, assets from any chain Mixin supports can be transfer to Mixin to use smart contract, like BTC, ETH, TRON, SOL, LTC .etc.
+Bridge is the Cross-Chain bridge, assets from any chain Mixin supports can be transferred to Mixin or withdrawn from Mixin, like BTC, ETH, TRON, SOL, LTC .etc.
-You can use any ETH wallet here, for example, imtoken and MetaMask
+You can use any ETH wallet here, for example: imtoken and MetaMask.

-Most developers only need to focus on how to use Bridge, since the implementation of it involves many concepts and it takes time to understand them.
+Most developers only need to focus on the way to use Bridge, since the implementation of it involves many concepts and it takes time to understand them.
-We will demonstrate how to transfer asset to MVM next.
+We will demonstrate how to transfer and withdraw in the following chapters.

 ## Basic Concepts

-* Mixin Asset means the native asset in Mixin, which can deposit or withdraw, like [BTC](https://mixin.one/snapshots/c6d0c728-2624-429b-8e0d-d9d19b6592fa)
+* Mixin Asset means the native asset in Mixin, which can be deposited or withdrawn, like [BTC](https://mixin.one/snapshots/c6d0c728-2624-429b-8e0d-d9d19b6592fa)
 * MVM Asset Address means the asset contract address in MVM，similar to the concept of WBTC
 * MVM User Address means the user contract address of Mixin user in MVM
-* MetaMask Address means the traditional address in chain like ETH, and it's the same as MVM User Address
+* MetaMask Address means the address in a chain like ETH, and it's the same kind of address as MVM User Address

-It is easier for us to understand the next practice after having brief about these concepts
+It is easier for us to understand the next practices after having a general knowing about these concepts.

 ## Main Functions